plioi/plioi.github.io/_posts/2013-03-13-strongly-typed-whiteboarding.markdown

 <li>Slick customization of the defaults: fixture discovery, case discovery, and fixture lifecycle.</li>
 </ol>

-The first two are easy: I basically accomplished that when I <a href="http://www.headspring.com/patrick/low-ceremony-xunit/">customized xUnit</a> a while back.
+The first two are easy: I basically accomplished that when I [customized xUnit](http://www.headspring.com/patrick/low-ceremony-xunit/) a while back.
 I'm similarly not concerned about making a simple fixture lifecycle either, since I've used enough reflection to be comfortable instantiating a given Type, invoking methods on that Type, and the like.
 The console runner will be a relatively small wrapper around that foundation.
 Slick customization is a big, fancy feature I'd love to get to, *but utter failure there isn't a deal breaker*.
 I'd still want to use this on my own projects even if I could only leverage the simple defaults.

 The deal breaker here is actually integration with TestDriven.NET.
 Sometimes I use the ReSharper runner because it does a better job of running tests under the debugger, but GUI runners are usually overkill.
 I use TD.NET because it's simple, fast, and just fits my daily routine better.
 I wouldn't want to use Fixie on my other projects if it meant having to give up on TD.NET.
 Fortunately, I found that it can work with third-party test frameworks.